 We were formed to finance and facilitate the development of novel cancer therapeutics.
 Our plan is to acquire licenses for drug technologies from MD Anderson and other leading medical research institutions, to fund clinical and other trials for such technologies and to commercialize such technologies.
 We currently maintain the License Agreement with MD Anderson.
 The License Agreement specifically provides drug delivery platform technology with composition of matter intellectual property that enables systemic delivery of antisense.
 We are currently developing only the liposomal antisense delivery technology and products.
-Our business plan is to act efficiently as an intermediary in the process of translating newly discovered drug technologies into authentic therapeutic drugs candidates.
 Our strategy is to selectively license potential drug candidates for certain cancers, and, primarily utilizing the comprehensive drug development capabilities of MD Anderson, to advance these candidates into initial human efficacy trials (Phase IIa), and out-license and/or market each successful potential drug to a pharmaceutical company.